unraid/docs/docs/unraid-api.md

 #### Example Queries

-Use these sample GraphQL queries in the Apollo Sandbox or your preferred client.
+Use these sample %%GraphQL|graphql%% queries in the Apollo Sandbox or your preferred client.
 Each tab shows the query and its purpose.

 <Tabs>
   <TabItem value="system-status" label="Check system status">